Cycling Kanagawa: Machida to Mt. Takao, Lake Sagami & Zebra Café Adventure

 Finally, a stop at the Zebra Café is a must.
 Cyclist-friendly, this café offers dedicated bike racks and a rugged floor that’s cleat-friendly.
 I enjoyed an American coffee and a fresh tomato croissant, accompanied by a playlist of The Carpenters—a staple in Japanese cafés.
 Zebra Café’s relaxed atmosphere and hearty portions make it an ideal spot to wrap up a day of cycling.

-Feel free to follow my journey on RidewithGPS for more scenic routes, cycling tips, and experiences across Japan!
+Feel free to follow my journey on RideWithGPS for more scenic routes, cycling tips, and experiences across Japan!